xxxmeh/placebot/README.md

 - Load the unpacked extension.
 You might have to enable developer mode
 - Go to /r/place
 - You should see an alert message saying the bot is running, if you don't, read the console

+## Use multiple accounts

+You can use multiple accounts by opening multiple browser windows in private mode.